arcus/Arcus_Labs_Orientation/arcus_orientation.md

 ### Using Python with Internet Disabled

 Most functions in Python run locally -- once you install the package they're in, they're saved on your machine (or in this case, in your Arcus Lab) for you to use whenever you like, without requiring you to have an internet connection.
-If you already have Python code written for your analysis, chances are all of that code will continue to work in exactly the same way whether or not you keep your lab in Internet Disabled Mode.
+If you already have Python code written for your analysis, chances are all of that code will continue to work in exactly the same way whether or not you keep your lab in Internet Disabled mode.

-We've also set up your Arcus Lab to allow some common remote connections in a secure way, so you can use Internet Disabled Mode in your lab but still maintain access to certain secure services.
+We've also set up your Arcus Lab to allow some common remote connections in a secure way, so you can use Internet Disabled mode in your lab but still maintain access to certain secure services.
-Here are some things you can **always** access from Python/Jupyter, even in Internet Disabled Mode:
+Here are some things you can **always** access from Python/Jupyter, even in Internet Disabled mode:

 - Your Arcus data (for example, downloading your data in Python using `bigquery`)
 - Repositories on CHOP's Enterprise GitHub (for example, using `clone`, `push`, and `pull`)